drummondlab/drummondlab.github.io/notes.md

 		* Join
 		* Contact

 Each of the major areas is structured like a blog.
-That is:
+For example:

+	research/
+		_posts/
+			2015-04-18-heat-shock-aggregation.md
 	papers/
 		_posts/
 			2014-12-09-queuosine.md
 			2015-04-18-mrna-protein.md
 	protocols/
 		_posts/
+			2015-04-18-yeast-lysis.md
+	team/
+		_posts/
+			2011-10-01-allan-drummond.md
+			2011-10-01-edward-wallace.md
+	news/
+		_posts/
+			2015-04-09-pg-paper-accepted.md

+For team, use a tag to indicate 'current' vs 'alumni'?

 ## To do

 * Home page
+	* Text
+	* Picture
+	* Links to About, Join, Contact
 * Font
 * Centering
 * Blog post on what is happening here, experiences getting up and running.